 Each PM task is meant to weed out any potential problems with assets so they can stay healthy and operating at their best.
 The more PMs that are missed, the more likely that piece of equipment will fail.

-The 10% rule says that completed PMs are only considered compliant if they are finished within a 10% time frame of their scheduled maintenance interval.
-In the example above, the 60-day PM task, it would only be considered compliant if it’s completed within six days of its due date.
-If the task falls outside the 10% period, it is not eligible to be included as a completed PM in your PM compliance calculation.
-The 10% rule isn’t an iron-clad law of maintenance — some small issues will most likely fall through the cracks.
+This rule helps establish a baseline to weed out dangerously late PMs and make PM compliance a more accurate view of your team’s success.
+The 10% rule isn’t an iron-clad law of maintenance—some minor issues will most likely fall through the cracks.
 However, it’s one of the best methods for establishing a baseline to weed out dangerously late PMs and makes PM compliance a more accurate view of your team’s success.

 PM compliance formula